ACN-PCN method: Aircraft Classification Number (ACN)

 The ACN are calculated for four standard subgrade strengths, for flexible and rigid pavements, thus leading to 8 different values.

 ACNs depend on the landing gear geometry (number of wheels and wheel spacing), the landing gear load (that is dependent upon the aircraft weight and center of gravity) and the tire pressure.

 Normally, the aftmost center of gravity for the Maximum Ramp Weight (MRW) lead to the critical ACN.

 Aircraft manufacturers publish the ACNs of their aircraft in their respective Aircraft Characteristics manuals.

 The ICAO Aerodrome Design Manual contains the source code of computer programs for the calculation of ACNs.
 The FAA also developed COMFAA, a software enabling the calculation of ACNs for different aircraft depending on the input parameters.

 Pavement Classification Number (PCN)

 Contrary to the ACN, the ICAO does not prescribe a standardized calculation procedure for the PCN.
 Different PCN calculation procedures may therefore be found around the world.

 However, the ICAO defines a standardized reporting format for the PCN that comprises the PCN numerical value and a series of 4 letters.

 PCN may also be known as Load Classification Number or LCN.

 PCNs depend on both the pavement structure and the aircraft traffic operated on the pavement.

-The PCN are determined by airports for their runways, taxiways and aprons and published in the Aeronautical Information Publication (AIP).
+The PCNs are determined by airports for their runways, taxiways and aprons and published in the Aeronautical Information Publication (AIP).